Paillat-dev/presentator/README.md

 - We send the pdf and html files to the user

 # How to install
-**IMPORTANT** Linux installation isn't documented yet, if anyone with a nvidia gpu wants to complete the steps for linux, feel free to pull request.
+**IMPORTANT** Linux and MacOS installation isn't documented yet, if anyone wanths to complete it, feel free to do a pull request.
 ## Requirements
 - Python 3.8
 - Pip
 - A Discord bot token
 - An openai api key
-- (Optional) An Nvidia GPU (for image generation)
+- (Optional) An Nvidia GPU (for local image generation)

 ## Installation
 - Clone the repository